Web Design NC III with TESDA

 -

-27Layout Basics: Display and Position4m
+27Layout Basics: Display and Position

 CSS layout properties control how elements are arranged on a page.
 The display property determines how elements behave, while position defines how they are placed.